Search This Blog

 Involved With Abolition Of Slavery

 Pascoe Grenfell (born 1761)- M.P for Marlow 1802-20 was "on every ground of humanity, justice and policy" a vocal supporter of the abolition of slavery and Wilberforce's efforts to get that done.
-Pascoe's son appears to have grown up to have financial investments partly dependent on the slave trade which must have disappointed him.
+Pascoe's son appears to have grown up to have financial investments partly dependent on the slave trade, something which must have disappointed him.
 The son also possibly owned a slave personally.

 In 1792 residents of Marlow met in the Vestry at the behest of the Reverend Richard Hunt to discuss slavery.
 It was unanimously agreed to send a petition to parliament from the town calling for the "abolition or reform of the slave trade".
 This was part of a nationwide push by abolitionists to get local people from around the country to come together and petition parliament on the issue.
 Similar meetings took place in Wallingford and Newbury for example.
 The "abolition or reform" wording was a template for the petition.
 Those at Marlow unanimously passed an additional vote of support for Wilberforce who wanted full abolition.